alfdav/curlthis/README.md

 Transform raw HTTP requests with headers into curl one-liners.

-> This project follows the Pokemon Function Naming Convention for projects.
+> This project follows the Pokemon Function Naming Convention and uses the Typer framework for modern CLI interfaces.

 ## Installation